 The IAAO performance standards state that the COD should be between 5.0 and 20.0 for income producing property in smaller, rural jurisdictions and between 5.0 and 15.0 for larger urban market areas.
-The preliminary ratio study for Area 47 shows a COD of 19.44 which is near the upper limit of the IAAO guidelines for smaller, rural areas, indicating that the current level of assessment uniformity as measured using recent sales is just within the acceptable range.
+The preliminary ratio study for Area 47 shows a COD of 18.70% which outside the upper limit of the IAAO guidelines for smaller, rural areas, indicating that the current level of assessment uniformity as measured using recent sales is outside the acceptable range.

 A second measure of uniformity utilized in the ratio study is the Price Related Differential (PRD).
 The PRD provides a measure of price related bias, or the equity between low and high priced property.
 The IAAO performance standards state that the PRD should fall between 0.98 and 1.03.
 A value below 0.98 would indicate progressivity in the data where assessment levels increase with increasing sales prices.
 Values above 1.03 indicate regressivity in the data where assessment level decreases with increasing sales price.
-The preliminary ratio study for Area 47 shows a PRD of 0.99 which is within the IAAO guidelines, indicating that the current level of assessment uniformity between low and high priced property, as measured using recent sales, is in the acceptable range.
+The preliminary ratio study for Area 47 shows a PRD of 1.03 which is within IAAO guidelines, indicating that the current level of assessment uniformity between low and high priced property, as measured using recent sales, is within the acceptable range.

 The results of the preliminary ratio study do not fall within the IAAO standards.
 They indicate that overall the assessment level needs to be increased.
-The high COD indicates that some property types will need larger changes than others, while the acceptable PRD indicates that low and higher priced properties need an equal amount of change.
+The high COD indicates that some property types will need larger changes than others, while the high PRD indicates higher priced properties need a larger amount of change than lower priced ones.
 It is important to note however, that these results are based on a very limited number of sales and they may not be representative of the entire geo-area population.
 For many property types the sales sample is insufficient to draw direct conclusions from the ratio study.
 All of the recent sales are used for guidance, and as a test for the income model.